-- Last Updated: 2021-01-19
+- Last Updated: 2021-11-30

-The yak is a symbol of the traditional Tibetan lifestyle.
+Tibetan yak is a symbol of the traditional Tibetan lifestyle.
 The reason why Tibetans call yaks "treasure" is that the yaks provide the basic guarantee for people's survival in the traditional Tibetan society.
 It is full of treasures, and every treasure is selflessly bestowed on mankind.
 Its gifts benefit the people on Tibetan Plateau in terms of clothing, food, shelter, transportation, as well as burning, farming, medical treatment, recreation, and so on.
 It can be said that yaks contributed everything from birth to death.
 As the intimate companions of the Tibetans, the herders call the yak “Noor”, which means “wealth” or “treasure”.

-What is a Yak？
+What is Tibetan Yak？

-Yak is mainly living on the Tibetan Plateau, which is used to be the main livestock species of herders.
+Tibetan Yak is mainly living on the Tibetan Plateau, which is used to be the main livestock species of herders.
 Its main characteristics are a large head, wide forehead, thick horns and long hair.
-In Tibetan areas, yaks are known as "boat of the plateau" and worshiped as a totem by Tibetans.
-It is not only an indispensable partner of the plateau life but also the protector of the clans in Tibetan myths and legends.
+In Tibetan areas, yaks are known as "boats of the plateau" and worshiped as a totem by Tibetans.
+It is not only an indispensable partner on the plateau but also the protector of the clans in Tibetan myths and legends.
 Living in the alpine regions with an altitude of 3,000m to 5,000m, yaks can withstand the severe cold of minus 30°C to 40°C. In the snowstorm, the yak looks bold and powerful, mighty and firmly.
 Undoubtedly, the yak is a symbol of the strongest vitality on the plateau.
 It has also become a unique cultural icon of the Tibetans.

-Significance of Yaks for Tibetan People
+Significance of Yaks in Tibet

-Living in alpine regions, resisting cold and food are the basic needs for survival.
+Living in alpine regions, resisting cold and supplying food are the basic needs for survival.
 For the nomadic Tibetan people on the grassland, the yak acts as an intermediary between men and nature, so that people don't have a direct relationship with land and plants.

 Shelter: A black tent on the grassland is hard in texture, warm in winter and cool in summer, easy to load and unload, and easy to transport.
 It is made of yak wool by herders.
 The rope twisted by yak hair is elastic, strong and durable, and the tent made of it is strong against the cold.